 You know that getting enough sleep is important, but how often do you sacrifice a few hours of shut-eye in favor of crossing one more thing off your to-do list?

-“Poor sleep increases feelings of fatigue and no one wants to feel tired all the time,” says Mohan Dutt, MD.
+Remember, poor sleep increases feelings of fatigue.
 For optimal health, you should aim to get seven to nine hours of sleep per night.
+Here are sometips if you need help finding dreamland.

 Soak Up the Sun (Within Reason)

-Studies show that an estimated 42% of American adults are deficient in vitamin D.†The information provided is not an endorsement of any product, and is intended for educational purposes only.
-NaturesPlus does not provide medical advice and does not offer diagnosis of any conditions.
-Current research on this topic is not conclusive and further research may be needed in order to prove the benefits described.
-The conditions and symptoms described may be indicative of serious health problems, and therefore should be brought to the attention of a qualified healthcare practitioner.
-Spending time outdoors can help you create your own; aim for five to 30 minutes of sun exposure between 10 a.m. and 3 p.m. at least twice a week.
+Studies show that an estimated 42% of American adults are deficient in vitamin D. Spending time outdoors can help you create your own; aim for five to 30 minutes of sun exposure between 10 a.m. and 3 p.m. at least twice a week.
 (After that, slap on the sunscreen.)

 Vitamin D supplements can also help boost D levels.
 (A high-quality multivitamin, one based on whole foods, can help cover your nutritional bases.)
 And make sure you get enough of the B vitamins, which support natural energy production (especially B12).*These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure or prevent any disease.